leancodepl/corelibrary/docs/external_integrations/messaging_masstransit/handling_events.md

 }
 ```

+!!! tip
-> **Tip:** More about consumers can be found here: [MassTransit Consumers](https://masstransit.io/documentation/concepts/consumers).
+    More about consumers can be found here: [MassTransit Consumers](https://masstransit.io/documentation/concepts/consumers).
 To read how you can send this email using LeanCode CoreLibrary SendGrid integration visit [here](../../external_integrations/emails_sendgrid/index.md).